 Timeline and Deadlines

-Application deadline for students in the Full-Time MSW and 3-Year MSW programs
+- Application deadline for students in the 2-Year MSW and 3-Year MSW programs

-Announcement of awards for these applicants — March 5
+Announcement of awards for these applicants — Week of March 7-11, 2022

-Application deadline for students in the 20-Month Advanced Standing MSW programs
+- Application deadline for students in the 20-Month Advanced Standing MSW program

-Application deadline for students in the 12-Month MSW Program
+- Application deadline for students in the 12-Month Advanced Standing MSW program

 Examples of Field Placement Opportunities and Projects